 The women’s shelter was created in an adjoining bingo hall and was funded by the Government of Canada’s Homelessness Partnering Strategy’s grant of $585,000.
 The City of Saskatoon has also contributed $160,000 for renovations.

 In 2011, the Saskatoon Health Region committed $170,000 to The Lighthouse for the renovation and upgrade of nine complex needs rooms.
 The rooms were stripped back to the studs where new flooring, walls, bathrooms, lighting, heating, and windows were installed.
 Eight of the rooms are available for complex needs housing where most of the residents have concurrent disorders and have not been able to secure housing in the past.
-The floor is staffed by a counsellor and two support staff.
+The floor is staffed by a counselor and two support staff.